If you want to compete in a game someone else created you’ll probably want to find a nice cozy, safe niche that has a history of predictable success.

 Verifying that the market wants and is interested in what you have to offer is smart.
 But it’s not everything, especially if you want to blaze your own trail and create your own market.

 Because often times the areas ripe with the most opportunity are those that are uncharted.
-You can’t verify success in a field that hasn’t been created (Netflix couldn’t know for certain that people would really want DVDs in their mail, they had to try it out and find out).
+You can’t verify success in a field that hasn’t been created.
 There’s going to be a certain amount of unavoidable risk involved no matter how much trend-watching and data-mining you do.

 So if settling on an established, well-researched niche is too safe, what’s the alternative?